 “The 4 looks and sounds like an acoustic jazz combo alto sax, piano, double bass, drums.
 But this music could fairly be called jazz-rock, and rock of a very particular stripe… His compositions sound nothing like prog rock now, but the way his music sequences dissimilar segments will make sense to anyone who spent some time listening to side long Yes and Genesis epics.”
 Bill Meyer, Dusted

-"See Through 4 offer a further extension of Lennie Tristan's already abstracted linear vision, but composer Pete Johnston has playful manner all his own."
+"See Through 4 offer a further extension of Lennie Tristan's already abstracted linear vision, but composer Pete Johnston has a playful manner all his own."
 Stuart Broomer, Whole Note

 See Through 4 Live at Array Music Studio, January 2019